 - Convention Participation: The international convention provides an accessible and scholarly venue for presenting your academic, professional, or creative work.
 You may deliver papers or participate in panel discussions related to the field of English or your professional work, and you are eligible for convention paper awards.
 The convention also provides an opportunity to hear noted authors and share good fellowship at fun and interesting locations.

-Alumni Epsilon annual membership dues are an incredible value at only $13—you also can purchase a two-year membership for $26.
-Apply now and your membership will transfer to Alumni Epsilon on July 1.
+Alumni Epsilon annual membership dues are an incredible value at only $13.
+Apply now and your membership will transfer to Alumni Epsilon after graduation.

 Beyond the Ivory Tower

 In addition to joining the Alumni Epsilon Chapter, all members are encouraged to follow Sigma Tau Delta on social media.
 Sigma Tau Delta publishes a wide variety of interesting, Society-related content across all our social media platforms; however, several of these platforms are more closely attuned to alumni needs.